dotherightthing/kss-node/demo-dotherightthing/README.md

 * HTML demos assist back-end developers and other front-end developers in troubleshooting integration issues, and identifying what is in 'the box of bits'
+* Removes the risk of capturing in appropriate (eg JS-injected) markup when ripping HTML via eg Firebug

 ## Setup and usage instructions for developers